GOCO: Restore Colorado Grant Program

 - Fundraising costs

 - Staff time on projects outside of the scope of the application

 - Land, water, or conservation easement purchases

 - Any costs incurred prior to the grant award date with the exception of limited engineering and design costs

 Find more grants like this

-Find more grants like the GOCO: Habitat Restoration Grants by joining Instrumentl.
+Find more grants like the GOCO: Restore Colorado Grant Program by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.